odubno/gauss-naive-bayes/README.md

 ## Group Data

-Group the data by class, by mapping each class to its respective rows of data.
+Group the data by class and map each class to its rows of data.

 E.g. (This is a sample of what we mean using the [table](#iris-data-set) from above.)